 That’s great.
 Are there any other social media handles or other places to follow?

 David Galloway (25:37)

 Angel Powell, our Southern Maryland coordinator, she is also our social media guru.
 So look us up on Facebook.
 I encourage you to like us all our primary programs, Maryland Department of Veterans Affairs.
 Just get all the information you can.
-Cause there?s always a lot of great resources.
-And especially with COVID coming out, they?re making a lot more virtual things.
-So benefit fairs, job fairs, they?re all virtual.
-So if you?re not getting on the programs like ours, Facebook page, you might not find out about them.
-We don?t have that availability to do that face to face communication.
-So we?re relying like most programs on social media, more than ever.
+Cause there’s always a lot of great resources.
+And especially with COVID coming out, they’re making a lot more virtual things.
+So benefit fairs, job fairs, they’re all virtual.
+So if you’re not getting on the programs like ours, Facebook page, you might not find out about them.
+We don’t have that availability to do that face to face communication.
+So we’re relying more than ever, like most programs on social media.
 And when we do the perspectives on service, that will be through Facebook where you can hear Veterans specific stories.
 You can reach out to us through social media.
-If you don?t want to call our 1-800 number, you can reach out through us through Facebook, through Twitter, Instagram, any of those, and we?ll get back to you at the same.
+If you don’t want to call our 1-800 number, you can reach out through us through Facebook, through Twitter, Instagram, any of those, and we’ll get back to you at the same.

 David Galloway (26:31)